Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Related works

 \subsubsection{Works on the VRP-TWPDP}

-The VRP-TWPDP has been extensively studied, especially in the context of dynamic and real-time logistics, where operational constraints and customer demands evolve continuously. \paragraph{Exact and dynamic methods} \citep{dumas1991pickup} proposed a foundational exact method for the VRP-TWPDP, incorporating vehicle capacity, pickup and delivery precedence, and time window constraints.
+Dumas et al. (1991)~\cite{dumas1991pickup} proposed a foundational exact method for the VRP-TWPDP, incorporating vehicle capacity, pickup and delivery precedence, and time window constraints.
 Their approach is based on a column generation scheme applied to a set-partitioning formulation, where each column represents a feasible route.
-The subproblem, formulated as a resource-constrained shortest path, is solved via dynamic programming and provides strong lower bounds. \citep{chang2003real} extended the VRP-TWPDP into a real-time environment, introducing a formulation where customer requests arrive dynamically and must be handled immediately.
+The subproblem, formulated as a resource-constrained shortest path, is solved via dynamic programming and provides strong lower bounds.
+Chang et al. (2003)~\cite{chang2003real} extended the VRP-TWPDP into a real-time environment, introducing a formulation where customer requests arrive dynamically and must be handled immediately.
 The authors proposed a heuristic composed of three main components: route construction, route improvement using an anytime algorithm, and a tabu search procedure.
 Parameters for the tabu search are optimized via Taguchi orthogonal arrays.
 Their results show that the method is efficient in reducing operational costs under real-time constraints.
-Both approaches provide solid foundations for practical vehicle routing under temporal and resource constraints. \paragraph{Routing under real-time and time-window constraints} \citep{caramia2002routing} addressed a dynamic many-to-many dial-a-ride variant of the VRP-TWPDP for urban taxi fleet management, using the road network of Rome as a testbed.
-Their heuristic relies on an iterative improvement framework triggered by real-time events such as new requests or vehicle failures.
-At its core lies the \textit{Single Cab Routing} routine, which computes optimal single-vehicle routes using a dynamic programming algorithm enhanced with A* search. \citep{fabri2006dynamic} proposed a dynamic extension of the VRP-TWPDP in which each customer request includes two separate time windows, one for pickup and one for delivery.
-Departing from the stretch-factor approach in~\citep{caramia2002routing}, their model allows explicit time window constraints and vehicle waiting.
+Both approaches provide solid foundations for practical vehicle routing under temporal and resource constraints.
+Fabri and Recht (2006) \cite{fabri2006dynamic} proposed a dynamic extension of the VRP-TWPDP in which each customer request includes two separate time windows, one for pickup and one for delivery.
+Departing from the stretch-factor approach in~\cite{caramia2002routing}, their model allows explicit time window constraints and vehicle waiting.
 The solution combines exact single-vehicle routing via dynamic programming and a fast heuristic to allocate requests across vehicles.
+As shown in Table~\ref{TabellaStatoArte1}, the classical STSPVRP-PD (i.e., the variant without time-window constraints or paired pickup-and-delivery requirements) has been addressed at very large scales using both exact algorithms and sophisticated heuristics.